mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 + Restricted Monitoring

   They are solely dependent on manual checks performed by developers.
-This process introduces errors and delays the delivery or roll out time of products.
+This process introduces errors and delays the delivery or rollout time of products.

 + Lack of Shared Ownership

-  Traditional software development models lack the concept of shared ownership, which create communication problems in organizations.
+  Traditional software development models lack the concept of shared ownership, which creates communication problems in organizations.

 ## DevOps CICD Best Practices